yarwest/Git-production-trigger/README.md

 # Git production trigger
-A Scala app that will pull the local repository when the remote repo has received a new commit
+A Scala app that will pull the local repository when the remote repo has received a new commit.

+The current implementation works with Git repositories that are hosted on GitHub and that are accessible to the public.

 ## Setup
 Install Java